Every man wants a chiseled chest, and every woman dreams of firm breasts without surgery.

 I find this exercise very good for improving balance and stability in this position, which is mandatory for some of the advanced push-up variations.

-Garage Gym Pro Tip: Which distance of your hands will be the most comfortable for you depends on your anatomy, strength, and previous injuries.
+The distance at which your hands will be the most comfortable depends on your anatomy, strength, and previous injuries.
+I recommend trying several distances to find the best one for you.

 4. Diamond Push-Up